davidbuckingham2/Lego-Data-SQL-Analysis/README.md

 ### 2. Data Aggregation

-Aggregation functions such as `COUNT`, `SUM`, `AVG`, and `PERCENTILE_CONT` were applied to summarize and analyze data.
-For example, we calculated the average number of parts per set and identified quartiles for set sizes.
+Aggregation functions such as `COUNT`, `SUM`, and 'AVG' were applied to summarize and analyze data.
+For example, we calculated the average number of parts per set and identified the total amount of lego parts produced per year.

 ### 3. Grouping and Group By